algorandlabs/smart-asa/README.md

 #### Mint

-In the reference implementation only the `reserve` address can mint a Smart ASA.
-A minting succeeds if the following conditions are satisfied:
+In the reference implementation only the `reserve` address can _mint_ a Smart ASA.
+A minting succeeds if the following conditions are met:

 - the Smart ASA is not globally `frozen`;
 - `asset_sender` is the *Smart ASA App*;